oceord/blueprintflow/README.md

 It leverages LLMs to generate code from patterns and abstractions, adhering to predefined rules, guidelines, and preferences.
 It emphasizes modularity and simplicity while maintaining a singular focus on code generation from upstream sources.

+> [!WARNING]
+> BlueprintFlow is in active development and not yet ready for production use.
+> Expect breaking changes, missing features, and potential bugs as the project evolves.

 ## Features

 - **Pattern-Based Generation**: Generate code from existing patterns, abstractions, and good-quality code.